msaric23/bookmark/README.md

 `DELETE @ localhost:8080/api/bookmark/delete/{id}`

-You can only see notes that you added for your logged in user.
-If you login with other account you wont be able to see them or delete them if you didn't add them.
+You can see bookmarks that you added for your logged in user.
+If you login with other account you will be able to see only public bookmarks.
+You can only delete or update your own bookmarks.
 If something wont work there will be error message with some details about error.